plotly/plotly.py/doc/python/static-image-generation-migration.md

 pip install --upgrade kaleido
 ```

+## Chrome

+Kaleido uses Chrome for static image generation.
+Versions of Kaleido prior to v1 included Chrome as part of the Kaleido package.
+Kaleido v1 does not include Chrome; instead, it looks for a compatible version of Chrome (or Chromium) already installed on the machine on which it's running.

+See the [Chrome section](/python/static-image-export/) on the Static Image Export page for more details on Chome and Kaleido.

 ## Engine Parameter

 The `engine` parameter on static image export methods and functions is deprecated in Plotly.py 6.1 and will be removed after September 2025.
 Once the `engine` parameter is removed, static image generation will use Kaleido v1 if it's installed, or raise an error if it isn't.